woocommerce/woocommerce/readme.txt

 * Improved the zone setup flow.
 * Made wc_get_wildcard_postcodes return the orignal postcode plus * since wildcards should match empty strings too.
 * New gallery on single product pages with better mobile support, PhotoSwipe and Zoom.
-* Removed last order from customers part of the API due to performance concerns - use orders endpoint instead.
-Other order data on the endpoint is now transient cached.
 * Use all paid statuses in $customer->get_total_spent().
 * Move location of billing email field to work with password managers.

+* Performance - Introduced a new CRUD (create, read, update, delete) system for Products, Orders, Customers and Shipping Zones.
-* CRUD - Optimised variable product sync.
+* Performance - Optimised variable product sync.
 Upper/lower price meta is no longer stored, just the main prices, if a child has weight, and if a child has dimensions.
-* CRUD - Removed WP_Query from up-sells.php and related.php and replaced with PHP foreach loop (since we already have the product IDs).
+* Performance - Removed WP_Query from up-sells.php and related.php and replaced with PHP foreach loop (since we already have the product IDs).
 * Performance - Removed the feature where old orders get access to new downloads on product edit.
 Looping potentially thousands of orders to do this is too much of a performance burden for stores and this can sometimes be unexpected behavior too.
 This does however updates *edited* downloads.
+* API - Removed last order from customers part of the API due to performance concerns - use orders endpoint instead.
+Other order data on the endpoint is now transient cached.
+* API - Allow oAuth1.0a authentication using headers.
+* Localization - Added Nigerian Provinces to i18n/state.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).